Enter Our Photo Contest »

 It's time to show off your garden filled with American Meadows products!

 2, 3, 4

 Your largely alpine environment with long cold winters and moderate summers make a good environment for hardy spring-flowering bulbs.

 After planting, apply slow release "bulb food" fertilizer on the top of the ground to supply nutrients for the second year's bloom.
-(Bulbs are already fully charged with energy for peak flowering performance in their first spring bloom season.)
-Do not put the fertilizer in the hole with the bulb as this may burn the bulb's tender roots.
-PLEASE NOTE: Modern bone meal generally has little value as a bulb fertilizer and often draws rodents and dogs that dig up the bulbs looking for bones!
+(Fall bulbs are already fully charged with energy for peak flowering performance in their first spring bloom season.)
+Do not put the fertilizer in the hole with the bulb's tender roots.

 Special Note: A very good area for growing bulbs according to Rocky Mountain authors/gardeners, Rob Proctor and Lauren Springer.
 They integrate lots of different kinds of bulbs into their myriad of colorful gardens in and around Denver.

 You will still be able to shop AmericanMeadows.com, but some functionality may not work unless you update to a modern browser.
 Update My Browser